Characterising the Dynamo in a Radiatively Inefficient Accretion Flow: Acknowledgements

 \section{Acknowledgements}

 PD would like to thank Xue-Ning Bai, Paul Charbonneau and Bhupendra Mishra for useful discussions.
+We thank Oliver Gressel for detailed comments on the manuscript.
+We thank the reviewer for the useful comments.
 PD would also like to thank IUCAA for the hospitality extended to him during his multiple visits to the institute.
 PS acknowledges a Swarnajayanti Fellowship from the Department of Science and Technology (DST/SJF/PSA- 03/2016-17).
 The simulations analysed in this paper were carried out on Cray XC40-SahasraT cluster at Supercomputing Education and Research Centre (SERC), IISc.